OPEN-NEXT/OKH-LOSH/requirements_sources/Wikibase_Qs.md

 to be shortened:

 - Linked Open Hardware
-  - portable metadata → OSH can be published on various platforms (and is synced via wikibase)
+  - portable metadata → OSH can be published on various platforms (and is synced to a (multi-)central RDF store)
   - map of usage, hence compatibility between OSH Modules (this module is also included here and there)
   - don't reinvent the wheel, see what others have used in a similar case
   - reduce (electronic) waste; circular economy
     - represent OSH & proprietary HW by reasonable metadata; see connections, assess compatibility
 - link to other DBs
-  - wikidata
   - Journal of Open Hardware
   - …
 - Find OSH in a specific field